 Super Mario Bros. – 1985

-Arguably one of the most well-known games, Super Mario Bros. was developed by Nintendo in 1985 as the sequel to Mario Bros. released in 1983.
+Arguably one of the most well-known games, Super Mario Bros. was developed by Nintendo in 1985 as the sequel to Mario Bros. was released in 1983.
 Players play as the character Mario, or in two-player mode as Luigi, as he traverses the Mushroom Kingdom to rescue Princess Peach (or Toadstool as she was earlier known in the US) who was captured and placed in a dungeon by King of the Koopa race, Bowser.

 While Super Mario Bros. was popular in its own right, it was also one of the most significant games in the industry at the time of the gaming market crash in the early 80s.
 The game is attributed as reviving the industry, for which Nintendo cashed in as well with more than 40 million copies sold for this game alone, which was a world record for most games sold on a single console, held for more than 30 years.
 It is voted by many websites and gaming media as the number one game of all time because of its popularity and importance to the industry.
 It also had extremely catchy theme songs for the different types of levels.
 Queue the music.
+This is definitely Video Game Hall of Fame material.

 Tetris – 1989

 Tetris was the brainchild of Russian game designer, Alexey Pajitnov, and was originally released in 1984 while working for Dorodnicyn Computing Centre of the Academy of Science of the USSR in Moscow.
-The game was based on the popular Russian game, Tetrominoes, which consisted of different shaped elements made up of four segments.
+The game was based on the popular Russian game, Tetrominoes, which consisted of differently shaped elements made up of four segments.
 The name is derived from the Greek word Tetra and tennis, Pajitnov’s favourite sport.
 The game was the first entertainment software to be exported out of the USSR to the US.

-Although popular itself, the game achieved overwhelming success as a bundled port for the Game Boy handheld console, which released at the same time in 1989.
+Although popular itself, the game achieved overwhelming success as a bundled port for the Game Boy handheld console, which was released at the same time in 1989.
 It was also the first compatible game for the Game Link Cable, which allowed two Game Boys to link for multiplayer.
 The success of the handheld was largely thanks to the ported game.
 Within two weeks of its release in 1989 in Japan, the company had sold out the 300,000 units it manufactured, a feat that was resembled in the US with sales of 40,000 units on the first day alone.
-The Game Boy sold more than 64 million units, and up to 120 million combined with the Game Boy Colour.
+The Game Boy sold more than 64 million units and up to 120 million combined with the Game Boy Colour.

 World of Warcraft – 2004